Commercial Property Investments & WALE

 Those who choose to invest in commercial real estate need to understand that there are complexities that influence borrowing capacity.

-One key thing for considering commercial property investments is the need to understand the "WALE".
+One key consideration for commercial property investments is the need to understand the "WALE".

 What is WALE?